ktdreyer/grafana-demo/README.md

 This command will pull the latest Prometheus image down from Docker Hub ("docker.io") and run it.

-If podman worked, the last log message should be `Server is ready to receive web requests.`
+If podman worked, the last log message should be `msg="Server is ready to receive web requests."`

 Prometheus runs on TCP port 9090, and the `-p 9090:9090` option means "expose port 9090 from the container to my VM."